 Since European settlement, habitat modification has occurred in various locations across South Australia due to pollution (see Section 8.1), prawn trawling, dredging and dredge spoil dumping, off-road vehicle use, invasive pest species, vessel moorings, land reclamation, and placement of coastal structures such as breakwaters, oyster racks, jetties and marinas (Bryars 2003, Shepherd et al. 2008, Bryars 2013a, Shepherd et al. 2014).

-Most of the habitats in the FWCMP have not been modified since European settlement (Bailey et al. 2012b).
+Most of the habitats in the NAMP have not been modified since European settlement (Bailey et al. 2012b), but some activities have modified habitats.

-Baseline information on habitat modification in the FWCMP includes:
+Baseline information on habitat modification relevant to the NAMP includes: